fastbond/neural-network-example/README.md

-# neural-network-example
+# Basic neural network implementation
-Basic neural network implementation
+Simple ANN to demo basics for a friend.
+May expand later.